• Courses

 }

-Then create a pageview trigger and use that Custom JavaScript variable in it.
+Then, create a Pageview trigger and use that Custom JavaScript variable in it.
 If the Vimeo player is present, this trigger will be activated.
 If there is no Vimeo player, that trigger will remain silent.

 Step 2.
 Vimeo Auto-Event Listener

-Now, it’s Vimeo Listener’s turn.
-A listener is a function (or a bunch of functions) that are built to keep looking for certain interactions on a page.
+Now, it’s the Vimeo Listener’s turn.
+A listener is a function (or a bunch of functions) built to keep looking for certain interactions on a page.
 In this case, the listener will be looking for Vimeo player interactions.
 If it spots one, it will make that data visible in the Preview and Debug mode.

 init();